musatirgithub/dark-mode/README.md

 ## The challenge
-Project focuses on showing github followers in a paginated structure
+Project focuses on showing the page in both dark and light theme.

 ## Problem Statement